Entries are now closed for the Paul Guest Prize 2020

-The Paul Guest Prize is an award and exhibition held biennially that highlights contemporary drawing practice in Australia.
+The Paul Guest Drawing Prize is an award and exhibition held biennially that highlights contemporary drawing practice in Australia.
 The Prize was initiated by former Family Court Judge and Olympic rower, The Honourable Paul Guest OAM QC and encourages artists from across Australia to engage with the important medium of drawing in contemporary art practice.
-The Prize is a non-acquisitive cash award of $15,000.
+The Prize is a non-acquisitive cash award of $18,000.

 ‘My abiding and passionate interest in art commenced several decades ago and from those early beginnings I was introduced to contemporary art in a holistic way which ran parallel to my professional career.
 I appreciate that the journey for artists is, at times, a demanding and tortuous one and I trust that in some small way I have and will continue to assist them to achieve their full potential,’ said the Honourable Paul M Guest, OAM QC.

-The Paul Guest Prize Terms and Conditions.
+Paul Guest Drawing Prize 2024 Terms & Conditions

-Past winners:
+Past winners

 2018 Laith McGregor